matildecc/Oocyte-Quality-Assessment/README.md

 By this time, you should have your pre-processing complete (oocyte center location + center cropping)

-4. Run 'OocyteCompetenceAssessment.py´ to train the model with the dataset (please pay attention to the comments)
+6. Run 'OocyteCompetenceAssessment.py´ to train the model with the dataset (please pay attention to the comments)
-5. For testing, you should comment the training section of the py file and uncomment the testing section.
+7. For testing, you should comment the training section of the py file and uncomment the testing section.

-**Alternative:**
+**EXTRA:**
 To an extra pre-processing, you can run the file 'Reinhard.py' after center cropping (5.), to normalize the dataset color.
 This was just a trial, there was no evident benefit of this step.

 **FastRunning:**
-Instead of 1.- 4., you can download from the drive's shared link the images with the label of their oocyte center coordinates.
-Do not forget to save this images in the folder 'images with center' and create an empty one named ''center cropped images'.
+Instead of 1.- 4., you can download from the drive's shared link the images already cropped.
+Do not forget to save this images in the folder 'center cropped images' inside the folder 'database - immature'.
-Afterwards, you just need to perform step 5.
+Afterwards, you just need to perform step 6.-7..